 In most coffee shops, there are dozens of flavored syrups you can add to a latte to give it a bit of flavor.
 Vanilla lattes and pumpkin spice lattes are two of the most popular version you can get in the United States.

 A mocha is essentially a cappuccino or coffee + milk drink with added chocolate, either in the form of cocoa or chocolate syrup.
-To me, they are the adult version of chocolate milk, and you don’t sound like a child ordering a mocha at a coffee bar.
+To me, they are the adult version of chocolate milk, only you don’t sound like a child ordering a mocha at a coffee bar.

 When you’re in Europe and want a coffee that resembles what you’re used to drinking at home, you can order an Americano.
 It’s not a typical filter-brewed coffee, but it’s close.

-Cafe au Lait
+6. Cafe au Lait

 It’s not to be confused with a cafe latte, which uses espresso rather than brewed coffee.There are many different ways to order a simple cafe au lait, depending on which country you’re in.
 For instance, it’s called a cafe con leche in Spain and milchkaffee in Germany.

 A cortado originated in Spain.
 It’s a very similar drink to a flat white, but with a slight difference.
 It is pure espresso, but it is blended with steamed milk that is not textured or frothed in any way.